-With summer coming to an end in Manassas, now is a good time to get a head start on air conditioner maintenance.
+With summer ending in Manassas, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be blocked with dust and yard waste.
-This accumulation can reduce your unit’s efficiency and cause it to malfunction.
-Or make it wear out more quickly.
+If you haven’t cleaned it recently, it could be blocked with dirt and debris from your yard.
+This accumulation can decrease your unit’s efficiency and cause it to break down.
+Or require replacement sooner.

-We suggest having your air conditioning system professionally serviced every year.
+We advise having your air conditioning system professionally tuned-up annually.
 Why?
 A clean unit can be more energy efficient, which could save you money on utility costs.

-Regular AC maintenance also helps our technicians locate and handle small issues before they turn into high-priced problems.
+Routine AC maintenance also helps our technicians locate and take care of slight issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing